 BROOKLYN TECHNICAL SERVICES LLC, president, 2003-present

-BTS (my tech consulting company) has worked for the following clients:
+My tech consulting company has worked for the following clients:

 THE CHILDRENS HEALTH FUND, 6/2005-present

-Since 2005, I've been in charge of technical development for all of CHF's custom software projects, from technical requirements to technology selection to implementation and deployment.
+Since 2005, I’ve been in charge of technical development for many of CHF’s custom software projects, from technical requirements to technology selection to implementation and deployment.

-Developer and sysadmin for ChildrensHealthFund.org, the public-facing company site based first on Drupal 7 and now WordPress 5.
+- Developer and sysadmin for ChildrensHealthFund.org, the public-facing company site based first on Drupal 7 and now WordPress 5.